-6 new weapons Putin revealed in his State of the Nation address
+Vladimir Putin just revealed 6 brand new Russian weapons – and they are impressive

 This incidentally negates any advantage the US might obtain by siting land based cruise missiles in Europe as it did in the 1980s.

-In the 1980s when the USSR had no effective counter since whilst US land based cruise missiles based in western Europe could reach the territory of the western USSR, Soviet land based cruise missiles based on Soviet territory or in eastern Europe could not reach the territory of the continental United States.
+In the 1980s the USSR had no effective counter since whilst US land based cruise missiles based in western Europe could reach the territory of the western USSR, Soviet land based cruise missiles based on Soviet territory or in eastern Europe could not reach the territory of the continental United States.

 With the imminent deployment of a Russian nuclear powered cruise missile with unlimited range – and therefore capable of reaching the continental United States from Russian territory – that advantage has now gone.